How to Improve French Vocabulary (5 Steps)

 For this, I use Anki.
 It’s by far my favorite app because on one side of the flashcards I can upload a picture of whatever I want.
 And on the other side, I can add color-coded words (to help me memorize gender) plus an audio file of a speaker saying them.

-I’ll also say, however, that Memrize, Mango, and uTalk apps can also be good for active recall and memorization.
+I’ll also say, however, that apps like uTalk can also be good for active recall and memorization.
 But, in my category-specific approach, I’ve found they’re all too general for my own goals.
 I like Anki because of how customizable it is and how much control I have over the flashcards.

 But memorization (and by extension, Anki) doesn’t work by itself though.

 You need to understand the word in a bigger context.
 You need to be familiar with the concept.
 And if you have an emotional connection with the word, you’ll be in good shape.